As I wiped fingerprints from the kitchen cupboard doors, I got to thinking about why they bother me. Why do I feel the need to remove them at all?

 When it comes to the prints our fingers leave behind, it seems it’s all about sweat.
 Sweat pores are distributed along each papillary ridge.
 The sweat excreted through the pores onto the skin’s surface rubs off on whatever our fingers touch.

-If we touch hard, smooth surfaces like glass or metal, though, we deposit accurate imprints of the papillary ridge patterns on our digits.
+If we touch hard smooth surfaces like glass or metal though, we deposit accurate imprints of the papillary ridge patterns of our digits.
 Our sweat is not absorbed.

 Apparently, the papillary ridges on our fingertips are sometimes called friction ridges.
 They enhance our sense of touch by amplifying the vibrations sent to the sensory nerves, which lie just beneath the epidermis.

-I find this all utterly astounding!
+I find all of this utterly astounding!
 To know what fingerprints are.
 To know how they appear and what they’re for, fills me with awe at God’s amazing handiwork.

 But if we want to work out why every human fingertip in the world is unique and why each one has a distinct and different papillary ridge pattern, then we need to go to the source.

 In Psalm 139, King David praises God.
 He sings passionately and poetically about God’s all-knowing, everywhere-present, all-powerful essence and nature.
 Here’s a taste:

 you knit me together in my mother’s womb.

 I praise you because I am fearfully and wonderfully made;